 - Get knee-length socks – REALLY long socks.
 I got these red cable-knit socks and they were perfect.
 NOTE: when you click you’ll see different sizes – get large.

 - To make the beard and braids, I used some variegated pink yarn I had in my craft stash.
-If you want to grab the same, click here to get the pink yarn I used, but really – check your stash and see if anything would work.
+If you want to grab the same, click here to get the pink yarn I used, but check your stash.

 - I used polymer clay to make the little coffee cups, hands, and noses.
 I like using wood beads for gnomes, as well, but when I’m already having to use polymer clay out to make coffee cups, well…